Holmes & Watson: Critical response

 Frank Scheck of The Hollywood Reporter called the film "a Christmas turkey" and wrote, "The overall shoddiness is typical of this feeble sendup that doesn't even manage to be as funny as the recent Benedict Cumberbatch and Robert Downey Jr. versions."
 Ben Kenigsberg of The New York Times found the film dull, writing: "More laughs are all that would have been necessary to prevent the stagnation of Holmes & Watson.
 As the movie stands, smuggling in booze to dispel the sense of dull routine could only help."
 Ignatiy Vishnevetsky of The A.V.
 Club called it "a failure on almost every level," further saying, "it's pervaded by an air of extreme laziness.
 It's cheap and tacky—a bizarrely dated parody of Ritchie's Holmes (complete with a soundalike score) poisoned with rib-elbowing topical references and puerile gags.
 It's the Sherlock Holmes movie with the red 'Make England Great Again' hat and the lactating Watson."
 Writing for Rolling Stone, David Fear called the film "so painfully unfunny we're not sure it can legally be called a comedy," and gave it 0.5/5 stars.
 Tony Libera, writing for City Pages, described the film as "not only bad, but one of the worst and unfunniest movies of 2018."
 He wrote that "Holmes & Watson is on another level of awful."

 Graeme Tuckett of Stuff.co.nz gave the film two stars, stating that while it "has a handful of moments of genuine comic lunacy... all they really do is highlight the laziness and lack of laughs in the rest of the film."
 IndieWire reviewer David Ehrlich criticized the script and inability of the film to decide "what kind of dumb it wants to be", giving it a grade of C− and saying that it contained fewer laughs "than the deleted scenes of Step Brothers."
 David Edelstein of Vulture.com wrote "Holmes & Watson begins as ineptly as any comedy I've seen, and then settles into an agreeably silly groove that had the common hordes around me yukking it up."
 Jake Wilson of The Sydney Morning Herald was more positive, writing, "Holmes and Watson is not for everybody, but if you want to see Ferrell off the leash, this is the best opportunity in a long time."

+Steve Coogan's response

-Steve Coogan playfully mocked the film in October 2019 during a BAFTA Britannia Award ceremony.
-Standing on stage with John C. Reilly, the actor gave a speech where he advised not to laugh while having an upset stomach, saying: "So best to avoid laughing.
+Steve Coogan said at a screening of This Time with Alan Partridge in February 2019, "In 20 years' time, when all the dust has settled and people are able to look at that film objectively, they'll still think it's shit".
+He later poked fun at the film in October 2019 during a BAFTA Britannia Award ceremony.
+Standing on stage with John C. Reilly, Coogan gave a speech where he advised not to laugh while having an upset stomach, saying: "So best to avoid laughing.
 If you want to do that, I can recommend a film that John and I did called Holmes & Watson.
 You should be pretty safe with that."